IBM-Cloud/docs/troubleshoot/index.md

 When you try to create an application in {{site.data.keyword.Bluemix_notm}}, you see the following error message:
 {: tsSymptoms}

-`BXNUI2032E: An error occurred when contacting Cloud Foundry to create a resource.
-Resource: service_instances.
+`BXNUI2032E: The <service_instances> resource wasn't created.
+While Cloud Foundry was being contacted to create the resource, an error occurred.
 Cloud Foundry message: "You have exceeded your organization's services limit."`